Facts and frequently asked questions —

 Lane County has a call center to answer community questions regarding the Novel Coronavirus, also known as COVID-19.
 The call center, which can be reached by calling 541-682-1380, is part of the Joint Information Center (JIC) established March 9, 2020 by Lane County Health & Human Services to get the most accurate information out to community members. — Lane County Public Health

-Douglas County (As of Sept.
-8, at Noon)
+Douglas County as of Feb.
+19 at noon:

-COVID-19 claimed four more lives in Oregon, raising the state’s death toll to 486.
-OHA reported 169 new confirmed and presumptive cases of COVID-19 as of noon Sept.
-8, bringing the state total to 28,355.
+There are 0 (zero) new COVID-19 related deaths in Oregon, raising the state’s death toll to 2,149, the Oregon Health Authority reported at 10 a.m. today (Feb.
+19).
+OHA reported 492 new confirmed and presumptive cases of COVID-19, bringing the state total to 152,190.